Hi, I’m Bernard Darnton. Welcome.

 I grew up in London and then moved to Dunedin, New Zealand, where I finished high school and did a physics degree.

-My professional life has been 20 years in software development, usually in C#, sometimes as a team lead, often around financial systems, most recently for Trade Me, New Zealand’s biggest auction and e-commerce site.
+My professional life has been 20 years in software development, usually in C#, sometimes as a team lead, often around financial systems.
+I’ve worked at Trade Me, New Zealand’s biggest auction and e-commerce site, and am currently a senior developer on the ETL (“extract-transform-load”) team at Phocas, a data analytics company.

 I’ve been a member of Toastmasters for many years.
 Alongside public speaking, I’ve run training on topics including storytelling, using PowerPoint, and managing anxiety.

-These days I live in the suburbs of Christchurch with my wife and two children, four chickens, and uncounted books.
+These days I live in the suburbs of Christchurch with my wife and two children, three chickens, and uncounted books.

 Some Articles To Get Started